irmen/prog8/docs/source/syntaxreference.rst

 		the ``bool`` variable type instead, where this conversion doesn't need to occur.

 	.. note::
-		Unlike most other programming languages, there is no short-cirquit or McCarthy-evaluation for the logical ``and`` and ``or`` operators.
+		Unlike most other programming languages, there is no short-circuit or McCarthy evaluation for the logical ``and`` and ``or`` operators.
 This means that prog8 currently always evaluates all operands from these logical expressions, even when one of them already determines the outcome!